Our office is closing at 5:30 PM CST for a company event.

 This way, if the principal is unable to repay a claim, the surety can collect payment from the individual owners.
 This personal indemnity makes it critical to avoid bond claims by acting ethically and following all laws and regulations.

-Why Does My Spouse Need to Sign the Surety Indemnity Agreement?
+Why Does My Spouse Need to Sign?

 Do All Bonds Require an Indemnity Agreement?